Canon 1Ds vs Olympus E-M10 III

 - More modern: Reflects 14 years and 11 months of technical progress since the 1Ds launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the E-M10 III is the clear winner of the contest (18 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M10 III is the clear winner of the contest (18 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1Ds vs Olympus E-M10 III